Skip to main content

 How Do Dietary Changes Alter Lab Results?

 A significant change in body composition is one of the most powerful influencers of your hormonal profile.
 Adipose tissue, or body fat, is a metabolically active organ.
-It is a primary site of aromatization, the process where an enzyme called aromatase converts testosterone into (a form of estrogen).
+It is a primary site of aromatization, the process where an enzyme called aromatase converts testosterone into estradiol (a form of estrogen).
+When you carry excess body fat, this conversion process is often elevated.
+A key goal of monitoring in this state is to ensure estradiol remains in a healthy balance with testosterone.

-When you implement a new plan that results in significant fat loss, the amount of aromatase in your body decreases.
-This biological shift has a direct consequence ∞ less testosterone will be converted to estradiol.
 A man who previously required a small dose of an aromatase inhibitor like Anastrozole may find that after losing 20 pounds of fat, his estradiol levels are perfectly balanced without it.
 Continuing the Anastrozole could even suppress his estrogen too much, leading to symptoms like joint pain and low libido.
+This demonstrates why monitoring must be responsive.
+The protocol must adapt to your body’s new, healthier state.

 Your lab results are a direct reflection of the synergy between your therapy and your lifestyle; they are the data that guides personalization.

 Furthermore, the type of diet you adopt can influence hormone transport.
-(SHBG) is a protein produced by the liver that binds to testosterone in the bloodstream, controlling how much is available for use by your cells.
+Sex Hormone-Binding Globulin (SHBG) is a protein produced by the liver that binds to testosterone in the bloodstream, controlling how much is available for use by your cells.
 Diets that improve insulin sensitivity, such as low-glycemic or ketogenic diets, can lead to changes in SHBG levels.

 As SHBG fluctuates, so does your level of “free” testosterone, the unbound and biologically active portion.
 A clinician must monitor both your total and free testosterone, along with SHBG, to understand the full picture and adjust your testosterone dosage accordingly.